 The ES31 is a studio quality output mixer that can be expanded by the addition of one or more ES30 modules.
 This Multi-Channel Stereo Mixer is an indispensiable aid for live music performance or can be used with appropriate computer control for automated stereo mix-downs in the studio.

-The ES31 combines an ES30 with a stereo output section and also provides MASTER controls over the mixer stages.
-The output section sums the stereo signal from the mixer section(s) and provides both unbalanced and balanced outputs suitable for connecting to a range of external equipment.
+The output section provides MASTER controls over the mixer stages by summing the stereo signal from the mixer section(s) and provides both unbalanced and balanced outputs suitable for connecting to a range of external equipment.

 Auxillary inputs allow non gain controlled inputs to be added directly to the final mix.